Azzoz06/DSX-Local-Telco-Churn/README.md

 2. Import data
 3. Import notebook
 4. Follow instructions in the notebook to add project token
-5. Optional: deploy Telco Churn UI application: instructions in the Setup folder.
+5. Optional: deploy Telco Churn UI application: instructions in the WebApp folder.
 Or you can use this deployed UI: https://predictcustomerchurnel.mybluemix.net/
 6. If you would like to show Model Management - create several deployments from this or different notebooks

 **Demo**